 This award honors the mother-in-law of Professor Z. Anthony Kruszewski who was an American-born woman.
 While living in German-occupied Poland, she made every effort to help the Polish Resistance.
 Among other things, she was an employee working in the coatroom of a Nazi hotel stealing pistols from the coats of Nazi officers.

-For more information about these awards and the application material, contact or write to the Department of Political Science at:
+For more information about these awards and the application material, contact or write to the Department of Political Science and Public Administration at:

 The University of Texas at El Paso